afsoony/Comp55/docs/labs/3-Debug.md

 debugging tips.
 READ THESE before you start on the lab, which are taken from the maker of codingbat, Nick Parlante.

-You'll get credit for the lab for answering questions in the form.
-In order to encourage reading, I have moved the link to where the form is (you'll find out the link to the form as you read).
-As you read the lab, you'll be asked at times to visit a form at that moment, with a single problem being an entire section in the google form, which will be in bold.
+You'll get credit for the lab for answering questions in the Canvas lab.
+As you read this instructions, you'll be asked at times to visit the Canvas Lab at that moment, with a single problem being the consern.
 You can work with one other person throughout the lab, **but each person must submit their own form**.

 ## Some advice